nalply/auspan/README.md

 # Simple Audio Spectrum Analyser (simple-asa)

-Take a mono raw audio stream, PCM 16bit little endian, as produced by the fifo output of mpd and generate a binary spectrum with a number of 8bit bands directly usable by visual spectrum analyser projects like for Raspberry Pi.
+Take a mono raw audio stream, PCM 16bit little endian, as produced by the fifo output of mpd and generate a binary spectrum with a number of 8bit bins directly usable by visual spectrum analyser projects like for Raspberry Pi.

 Inspired by [cava](https://github.com/karlstav/cava), especially for options